pavelhendrych/OVS-OP-extensibility-draft/README.md

 This repository contains a step-by-step guide how to develop an own validation including example classes that can be used as a base for your development.
 You can [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the repository to your computer or import the repository to your ABAP system using e.g. [abapGit](https://docs.abapgit.org/).

 ## Implementation
-The implementation of an own validation is described [here](doc/ProcessDescription.md).
+The step-by-step implementation of an own validation is described [here](doc/ProcessDescription.md).

 ## Known Issues
 <!-- You may simply state "No known issues. -->